openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 In Dragonflow controller
 1. DF controller receives a message from MQ Pub/Sub with an object id
 2. DF controller fetches full object records from NoSQL db
-3. DF controller, if required, creates nessesary OpenFlow rules.
+3. DF controller, if required, creates necessary OpenFlow rules.

 Now a new object is basically transferred to the actual OpenFlow rules.